 From a credit risk standpoint, we classify loans in one of five categories: pass, special mention, substandard, doubtful or loss.
 The classifications of loans reflect a judgment about the risks of default and loss associated with the loan.
 We review the ratings on credits and adjust them to reflect the degree of risk and loss that is felt to be inherent in each credit.
-The methodology is structured so that reserve allocations are increased in accordance with deterioration in credit quality (and a corresponding increase in risk and loss) or decreased in accordance with improvement in credit quality (and a corresponding decrease in risk and loss).
+The methodology is structured so that reserve allocations are increased in accordance with deterioration in credit quality (and a corresponding increase in risk and loss).
 Credits rated special mention reflect borrowers who exhibit credit weaknesses or downward trends deserving close attention.
 If left uncorrected, these potential weaknesses may result in deterioration of the repayment prospects for the asset or in the bank's credit position at some future date.
 While potentially weak, no loss of principal or interest is envisioned and these borrowers currently do not pose sufficient risk to warrant adverse classification.
 Credits rated substandard are those borrowers with deteriorating trends and well-defined weaknesses that jeopardize the orderly liquidation of debt.
 A substandard loan is inadequately protected by the current sound worth and paying capacity of the obligor or by the collateral pledged, if any.
 Normal repayment from the borrower might be in jeopardy, although no loss of principal is envisioned.